 About the Home Office

-The Home Office is one of the original great Departments of State and has one of the most challenging jobs in government.
+The Home Office is one of the original great Departments of State and has one of the most challenging jobs in Government.
 Its mission is fundamentally important: to keep Britain’s streets safe and its borders secure.
 Each and every member of Home Office staff plays a part in making that happen.

-The Home Office leads on immigration and passports, drugs policy, crime policy, counter-extremism and counter-terrorism and works to ensure visible, responsive and accountable policing in the UK.
+With a budget of £10.7bn and a staffing profile of up to 32,000, the Home Office leads on immigration and passports, drugs policy, crime policy, counter-extremism and counter-terrorism and works to ensure visible, responsive and accountable policing in the UK.
 These issues are at the heart of the Government’s agenda.
 The challenges the Department faces are significant and can change rapidly in the global environment in which we operate.
 This makes it one of the most exciting and stimulating Departments to work in.

 The Home Office includes:

-- Her Majesty’s Passport Office which is responsible for issuing UK passports and for overseeing the system of civil registration in England and Wales;
+- Her Majesty’s Passport Office is responsible for issuing UK passports and for overseeing the system of civil registration in England and Wales;

-- A small strategic centre, which advises the Home Office board on strategy and direction, as well as the allocation of resources;
+- A small strategic centre, which advises the Home Office board on strategy and direction, as well as the allocation of resources.

 - Digital, Data and Technology (DDaT) is responsible for delivering the Home Office’s technology platforms.
 The function is made up of more than 3000 staff, augmented by a large number of supplier partners